gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerRepository.md

 ## DESCRIPTION
 The Set-AIPScannerRepository cmdlet updates a profile of configuration settings for a data repository that you have specified to be scanned by the Azure Information Protection scanner.

-For example, for each data repository that you specified, you can change the default label for unlabeled files, and whether to override an existing label.
+For example, for each data repository that you specified by running [Add-AIPScannerRepository](./Add-AIPScannerRepository.md), you can change the default label for unlabeled files, and whether to override an existing label.

 ## EXAMPLES